-In the Input Capture Frequency Measurement mode, the TCB captures the counter value and restarts on either a positive or negative edge of the event input signal.
+In the Input Capture Frequency Measurement mode, the TCB peripheral captures the counter value and restarts on either a positive or negative edge of the event input signal.

-The CAPT interrupt flag is cleared automatically after reading the low byte of the Compare/Capture (TCBn.CCMP) register.
-An OVF interrupt and event is generated when the CNT value is MAX.
+The CAPT interrupt flag is automatically cleared after reading the low byte of the Capture/Compare (TCBn.CCMP) register.
+When the CNT value is MAX, an OVF interrupt and event are generated.